Nikolopaa

 These Greek baklava cigars are a sweet dessert for any occasion!
 Here are some of my favourite ways to enjoy and serve them:

-- Greek Coffee: Pair with a cup of Greek coffee.
+• Greek Coffee: Pair with a cup of Greek coffee.
 The coffee’s bitterness is the perfect balance to the sweetness.
 Try serving alongside other classic Greek treats like paximadia or koulourakia for the ultimate kafe.
-But if you're after a more indulgent dessert biscuit with your coffee, try my chocolate filled melomakarona recipe!
+But if you're after a more indulgent dessert biscuit with your coffee, try my chocolate filled melomakarona recipe or these amazing moist orange cupcakes (fluffy portokalopita style).

 Storage